TUDSSL/WARio/artifact/WARio-PLDI-2022-artifact/README.md

 ### Step 2: Build the WARio Toolchain and Tools used for Evaluation

-The WARio toolchain is build in the `wario-compiler` Dockerfile.
-To evaluate this artifact we recommend building this container from the Docker file.
-The `wario-compiler` container builds on the `wario-source` container, so that container should be build or imported first.
+The WARio toolchain is built in the `wario-compiler` Dockerfile.
+The `wario-compiler` container builds on the `wario-source` container, so that container should be built or imported first.
+We recommend building this container from the Docker file to evaluate this artifact.

-To build the `wario-compiler` docker container execute the following command.
+To build the `wario-compiler` docker container execute the following command.  _[time estimate: 30~60 min]_
 ```
 $ cd wario-compiler
 $ ./build.sh